justinkt-dev/justinkt-dev/README.md

 # Welcome to my Github profile! 👋
-I am Justin, a Junior Penetration Tester with a strong passion in cyber security, web development, and all things cyber.
+I am Justin, a Junior Penetration Tester with a strong passion for cybersecurity, web development, system administration and all things cyber.
+Skilled in offensive security and other areas of Cyber Security, I thrive in both Windows and Linux environments, leveraging various resources to refine my skills and expertise.
 #  💪 Skills 💪
 - 🔐 VAPT
 - 🐧 Linux expertise